A Christmas Carol For A Wonderful Life

 Many viewers of 'A Christmas Carol' and 'It's a Wonderful Life' may see that Scrooge and the villainous curmudgeon Mr. Potter as mirror characters.
 Personally, I found commonality in Scrooge and George Bailey, both were protagonists swept up by mystical forces and shown what their lives meant to those around them.

 Mr. Potter was not a character in Philip Van Doren Stern's, 'The Greatest Gift'.
-Director Frank Capra added the character of Mr. Potter in his movie adaptation of Stern's story, Capra needed an antagonist for the movie.
+Director Frank Capra added the character of Mr. Potter in his movie adaptation.
+Capra needed an antagonist for the movie.
 Mr. Potter was a genius addition.
 Potter wanted to economically control people and his environment.
 Scrooge simply wanted to be left alone.
 Potter used money as a weapon, Scrooge used it as a shield.
 Potter was a snake, Scrooge a shelled turtle.
 Potter had a palpable disdain for others, his presence was a sneering malignancy.
 Scrooge saw others as irritants, expenses to his solitude.

 Ebenezer Scrooge and George Bailey were the protagonists of their movies.
 One could surmise that Scrooge was the protagonist and antagonist in one convenient package.
 'A Christmas Carol' moved along through the character of Ebenezer Scrooge, and Scrooge himself was his greatest opponent.
 Capra's Mr. Potter was clearly inserted into the screenplay 'It's a Wonderful Life', as a cold-blooded contrast to the personable beneficence of George Bailey .
 Potter was the voice of the despot, of economic tyranny, the robber baron.
 George Bailey represented the only obstacle to Potter owning or otherwise controlling everything in Bedford Falls.